 From a child’s early education to their post-16 learning, outcomes for disadvantaged children and young people in Doncaster are well below the national average.

 Through working in partnership with local organisations, businesses, schools, and colleges, we aim to overcome these challenges – providing each young person with the chance to go as far as their talents and ambition will take them.

 Doncaster’s plan is ambitious and targeted.
-It is delivering significant new investment to the area.
+It is delivering significant new investment to the area from 2017 to 2020.

 The plan identifies 4 priorities for action.
 We will:

 - Narrow the attainment gap between disadvantaged and non-disadvantaged primary pupils in literacy and numeracy, giving all children the strongest possible start to their schooling

 - Increase the number of good secondary school places so that every young person in Doncaster has access to high quality teaching and learning in a school run by strong leaders

 - Help more of Doncaster’s young people to find the right academic and vocational routes for the careers they aspire to

 - Take active steps to help the most vulnerable to access opportunities that will support them to succeed in and out of education